The Poisson Compound Decision Problem Revisited: Introduction

-and estimate $\boldsymbol{\lambda}$ by $\hat{\boldsymbol{\lambda}}=(\delta^G(Y_1),\dots,\delta^G(Y_n)$.
-When $G$ is completely unknown, but it is assumed that $\lambda_1,\dots,\lambda_n$ are i.i.d., then it may be possible to estimate $\delta^G$ from the data $Y_1,\dots,Y_n$, and replace it by some $\hat\delta^G$.
 Optimal frequentist properties of $\delta^G$ in the context of the compound decision problem, are described in terms of optimality within the class of simple symmetric decision functions.
 See the recent paper by Brown and Greenshtein (2009) for a review of the topic.
-The optimality of the empirical Bayes decision within the larger class of permutational invariant decision functions is shown in Greenshtein and Ritov (2009).
+The optimality of empirical Bayes decision rules within the larger class of permutational invariant decision functions is shown in Greenshtein and Ritov (2009).

 The Bayes procedure $\delta^G$ has an especially simple form in the Poisson setup.
 In this case there is also a simple and straightforward estimator $\hat{\delta}^G$ for $\delta^G$.
 Denote by $P$ the joint distribution of $(\Lambda,Y)$, which is induced by $G$.
 The Bayes estimator of $\lambda_i$ given an observation $Y_i=y$, is: